The benefits of vapour cryogenic storage v liquid storage

 Depending on the requirements of your cryo-room or facility, the choice between liquid and vapour phase freezers may not be an obvious one as your decision will consider a variety of factors including accessibility, temperature and storage needs.

-For more information or to discuss the best solution for you with our experts, get in touch on 0800 389 0202 or apukinfo@airproducts.com.
+For more information or to discuss the best solution for you with our experts, visit our Design Consultation page or get in touch on 0800 389 0202 or apukinfo@airproducts.com.

 Arrange to speak to